-CAIN is always looking for bright and enthusiastic PhD students!
-We are happy to talk about your ideas, especially if they are related to cognitive ageing or dementia.
-Alternatively, here is a link to some projects we would be very keen to involve some PhD students.
+CAIN is always looking for bright and enthusiastic Honours and PhD students!
+We are happy to talk about your ideas, especially if they are related to cognitive ageing, dementia, stroke, brain training and virtual reality.
 Don’t hesitate to get in touch if you are interested in joining our team!

 Current Research Projects include:

 Forget Me Not - An intergenerational school program

 Adolescents and younger children typically have limited knowledge and poor attitudes towards dementia and people living with dementia.
 Intergenerational programs aim to increase this knowledge and foster positive attitudes towards dementia.
 Our work in the ‘Forget Me Not’ project aims to connect school aged students with older adults living with dementia.
 Through weekly art and gardening sessions, we hope to bridge the gap between these two populations.
 Ultimately, this project is the first step in building a more dementia-friendly community in South Australia.
 Organisations involved: CAIN, UNSW, Unley Primary School, The City of Unley and ECH.

 CAIN members involved: Dr Ashleigh Smith, Dr Tobias Loetscher, Dr Hannah Keage, Samantha Lai and Georgina Kamm.